strykerin/Blazor-WebAssembly-Sample/README.md

 ```

 ### Create components to better organize a page
-In order to better organize this application, I have created multiple components and then referenced them in order to build a page instead of having a very large component.
+In order to better organize this application, I have created multiple components and then referenced them in the page instead of having a very large component.
 An example of this can be seen here below in the ```Index.razor``` page where it references 3 components:

 ```
 @page "/"